diefans/buvar/README.rst

 You may fork your process and bind and share sockets, to leverage available CPUs e.g. for serving an aiohttp microservice.

+Signals like INT, TERM, HUP are forwarded to the child processes.

 .. code-block:: python